sampsyo/cs6120/content/blog/2019-09-25-function-calls.md

 - We implicitly represent the stack with recursive interpreter calls for simplicity based on the functionality we target.
 An explicit stack would allow more interesting control flow in the future.
 - We chose to allow backwards compatibility with the original Bril `main` syntax that did not have a return type or arguments.
-Similarly, the typescript `main` function is not explicitly demarcated&mdash; it is understood to consist of the instructions before any function definitions.
+Similarly, the TypeScript `main` function is not explicitly demarcated&mdash;it is understood to consist of the instructions before any function definitions.
 - Calls can be effectful or non-effectful.
-In the JSON representation of Bril, we chose to represent `call` as its own 'kind' of instruction, allowing us to include the function's name as an explicit `name` field in the JSON object rather than an argument to the instruction.
+In the JSON representation of Bril, we chose to represent `call` as its own "kind" of instruction, allowing us to include the function's name as an explicit `name` field in the JSON object rather than an argument to the instruction.
 - If multiple functions with the same name are defined or a called function is missing, the interpreter throws an error.
-- `main` functions in the text and JSON Bril representations can take arguments that are fed to `brili`. `main` also takes named and typed arguments, rather than C-style `argc/argv`.
+- `main` functions in the text and JSON Bril representations can take arguments that are fed to `brili`. `main` also takes named and typed arguments, rather than C-style `argc`/`argv`.
 However, `main` doesn't return an exit code for simplicity.
 - Originally, the Bril interpreter simply threw string message exceptions on errors.
 We made the design decision that the interpreter should not leak interpretation details through uncaught excerptions for anticipated failures.
 We updated the interpreter to return a specific exception, which is caught and send to standard error along with a custom exit code.